logangator2/Apex_Legends_Drop_Randomizer/README.md

 # Apex_Legends_Drop_Randomzier
-A drop randomzier for Apex Legends that provides characters, loadouts, and a drop location for your squad.
+A drop randomizer for Apex Legends that provides characters, loadouts, and a drop location for your squad.

 Written by: Maxwell Logan